92green/unmutable/packages/unmutable-lite/README.md

 ### unmutable

 Unmutable requires `immutable@v3.8.1` as a peer depencency, and will allow you to use almost all of Immutable.js' methods on your Unmutable collections.
-Use this if you already have Immutable.js as a dependency or want to take advantage of Immutable.js' large set of `Map` and `List` features.
+Use this if you already have Immutable.js as a dependency or want to take advantage of Immutable.js' large set of `Map` and `List` features on objects and arrays.

 Refer to the [Methods](#Methods) section to see which methods you can use on Unmutable collections.

 ```
-yarn add immutable
-yarn add unmutable
+yarn add immutable && yarn add unmutable
 ```

 or

 ```
-npm install immutable
-npm install unmutable
+npm install immutable && npm install unmutable
 ```

 ### unmutable-lite